British education, an innovative and modern education

 Moving forward with the English National Curriculum

-At present St. George’s School teaches the English National Curriculum from Pre-Nursery to Year 9 (age 13) and the Spanish National Bilingual Curriculum throughout secondary and post-16.
-From September 2021 we will be gradually switching over to the English National Curriculum year by year until we are teaching the curriculum throughout the entirety of the school, through secondary and post-16.
+At present St. George’s School teaches the English National Curriculum from Pre-Nursery to Year 10 (age 14) and the Spanish National Bilingual Curriculum throughout secondary and post-16.
+We are gradually switching over to the English National Curriculum year by year until we are teaching the curriculum throughout the entirety of the school, through secondary and post-16.
 This gradual transition will be completed by 2025.

 Key Stages explained